apex/apex/docs/faq.md

 At the time of writing Serverless does not support shimming for languages which are not supported natively by Lambda, such as Golang.
 Apex does this for you out of the box.

 The structures imposed by each project are different, as well as varying features, see the documentation for each project to see what either supports.

+Serverless aims to be provider agnostic, which can be both a pro and a con depending on the level of abstraction you're comfortable with, and if you desire to have a tool modelled closer to a single provider's capabilities.
+This similar to the contention around ORM vs "raw" queries.

 Serverless is written using Node.js, Apex is written in Go.